-Consultees may respond to this consultation by emailing accesstolearning@monmouthshire.gov.uk by the closing date of 10th February 2023.
+Consultees may respond to this consultation by completing the response proforma available here.
+The closing date for responses is 19th February 2024.

 1.3 Admission Numbers

 Prior to the consultation, the admission numbers for all schools are determined and form part of this consultation.
 The admission numbers for the schools are derived from the physical capacity of the school which is calculated in accordance with the Welsh Government's 'Measuring the Capacity of Schools in Wales'.